asreview/asreview/docs/source/extensions/overview_extensions.rst

 Community-Maintained Extensions and Tools
 -----------------------------------------

-ASReview has support for community-maintained extensions, that enable you to seamlessly integrate your code with the ASReview framework.
+ASReview has support for community-maintained extensions and tools, that enable you to seamlessly integrate your code with the ASReview framework.
 These extensions can extend the software with new models, subcommands, and datasets.
+Tools can be used to pre- or post-process data.

-The following extensions are developed and maintained by the ASReview community:
+The following extensions and tools are developed and maintained by the ASReview community:

 * ASReview 17 layer CNN classifier